 This is an overview of the public service campaign projects the Ad Council of Rochester is currently supporting.
 Each project is composed of a collaboration of nonprofit organizations as well as volunteers from the marketing communications field and lead by an Ad Council team member.
 Clients are provided with strategy development and implementation support including research, creative development, design and production, and media placement through our local media partners.
 The Ad Council also offers a suite of capacity-building programs to individual nonprofit organizations to improve their marketing communications efforts with key constituents.

 The Rochester area is one of 31 Great Lakes communities identified as needing increased protection efforts to ensure future water quality.
-A collaborative team turned to the Ad Council in 2004 to help increase awareness and understanding regarding water quality and how individuals can make a difference.
-The “H2O Hero” campaign launched in May 2007, and has seen success in the form of hundreds of additional volunteers and education delivered at the award-winning h2Ohero.org.
+Unfortunately, historical and current pollution problems continue to impair the quality of this precious resource.
+In fact, Ontario Beach in Monroe County was sited in 2012 by the Natural Resources Defense Council as the only “repeat offender beach” in New York state (for frequent closings due to high bacteria count).
+The Water Education Collaborative (WEC) turned to the Ad Council to help increase awareness and understanding regarding water quality and how individuals can make a difference.
+Since non-point source pollution principally comes from stormwater run-off, and is affected by people’s daily activities, the WEC’s overarching mission is to address this problem by promoting water quality education in the community.
+The “H2O Hero” campaign launched in May 2007, and has seen success in the form of hundreds of additional volunteers and education delivered at the award-winning www.h2ohero.org, rain barrel education.